Motorola Solutions Earnings Call Transcripts

 -

-Record Q3 revenue and EPS exceeded guidance, with strong growth in both segments and robust demand across all technologies.
-Full-year outlook was raised, backlog is at record levels, and recurring revenue trends remain favorable, supported by strong public sector budgets and accelerating cloud adoption.
+Record Q3 revenue and EPS exceeded guidance, driven by strong growth in both segments and robust demand across all technologies.
+Full-year guidance was raised for revenue, EPS, and cash flow, with backlog expected to end at record levels.
+Recurring revenue and cloud adoption continue to accelerate.

 -